 The Provisional Admission category provides direct admission to Bachelor’s degrees under an initially restricted programme of study.
 In the first trimester, you will be supported to develop core skills that will set you up for success in your degree and additional support will be provided throughout your first year.
 As long as you pass your courses in that first trimester, you will be able to progress in your degree of choice.

-Students accepted under Provisional Admission can enrol in most undergraduate programmes—see the programme options.
+Students accepted under Provisional Admission can enrol in most undergraduate programmes—see the programme options below.

-- In your first trimester, you will be restricted to 2 or 3 courses.
+- In your first trimester, you will be restricted to 2 courses.
 One of these courses will be EDUC 191: Introduction to Academic Studies—this course is offered in person only.

 - Your course schedule for your first year will be set for you based on your chosen degree and major.
 It will be set to a minimum of 100 points to ensure you are eligible for StudyLink.